MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Install MICROEJ SDK 6 by following :ref:`sdk_6_install` instructions.

-IntelliJ IDEA is used on this Getting Started, but feel free to use your favorite IDE.
+IntelliJ IDEA is used in this Getting Started, but feel free to use your favorite IDE.

 Install West
 ^^^^^^^^^^^^

-* `West <https://docs.zephyrproject.org/latest/develop/west/index.html>`__ is a Zephyr tool for multiple repository management systems.
+`West <https://docs.zephyrproject.org/latest/develop/west/index.html>`__ is a Zephyr tool for multiple repository management systems.
 It will be used to fetch the code and its dependencies.

 * Install West by following `Installing west <https://docs.zephyrproject.org/latest/develop/west/install.html>`__ instructions (tested with west 1.2.0).
 * Check that the tool has been properly installed by running the command: ``west --version``, it should print the west version you installed.